(xvi) Provisions, Contingent Liabilities and Contingent Assets

 (B) Defined benefit plan

 The Company sponsors funded defined benefit plan for qualifying employees.
 This defined benefit plan of gratuity is administered by a separate trust that is legally separate from the entity.
-The trust is responsible for investment policy with regard to the assets of the trust and the contributions are invested in a scheme with Life Insurance Corporation of India (LIC) as permitted by Law.
-The management of fund is entrusted with the LIC.
+The trust is responsible for investment policy with regard to the assets of the trust and the contributions are invested in a scheme with fund managed by Insurer as permitted by Law.
+The management of fund is entrusted with the Insurer.
 The liability for employee gratuity is determined on actuarial valuation using projected unit credit method.

 These plans typically expose the Company to actuarial risks such as Investment risk, Interest rate risk, Longevity risk and Salary risk.